katerinanavab/webdocs/docs/unit01/notes103.md

 - [How do you set the alternative box model for all of your elements?](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model#the_alternative_css_box_model)
 - [How do you center an element horizontally?](https://css-tricks.com/almanac/properties/m/margin/#aa-auto-and-centering)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- For a more interactive explanation and example, try this [Scrim on the box model](https://scrimba.com/scrim/cof3d488184abe24ec6258ab4).
-- This informative video tutorial by [Slaying The Dragon](https://youtu.be/nSst4-WbEZk?si=HbgcEB7UyLdNbE6n) offers a valuable resource for understanding the box model.

 ---
 ## Block and Inline
-### Introduction

 In the previous lesson, we discovered that different display types have unique box models, and we can modify the box calculation by changing the `display` property.
 CSS has two box types: `block` and `inline` boxes, which determine element behavior and interaction.
 The `display` property controls how HTML elements appear on the webpage.
 We will explore its various options further in this lesson.

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

 - You'll learn about "Normal flow".
 - You'll learn the difference between `block` and `inline` elements.